aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ansible-playbook playbooks/build.yml
 ```

 After the playbook run finishes, EOS CLI intended configuration files were written to `intended/configs`.
-Take a look.

 To build and deploy the configurations to your switches, run the playbook called `deploy.yml`.
 This assumes that your Ansible host has access and authentication rights to the switches.
 Those auth variables were defined in DC1_FABRIC.yml.